PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 ```
 Implement ```RegisterTypes``` to handle the registration with the dependency injection container all of the services that this module implements.

 How ```OnInitialized``` method is implemented will depend on the requirements of your application.
-Here is where you can register your views and do any other module level initialize that is required.
+Here is where you can register your views and do any other module level initialize that may be required.

 ### Registering and Discovering Modules